Plants: Nature’s Lifeline and Beauty

 Source of Oxygen

-Plants are essential for producing oxygen through photosynthesis, a process that converts carbon dioxide into oxygen.
-For instance, forests, known as the “lungs of the Earth,” maintain oxygen levels, while marine plants like phytoplankton also contribute significantly.
-Together, these systems balance atmospheric gases, making plants indispensable for life.
+These are essential for producing oxygen through photosynthesis, a process that converts carbon dioxide into oxygen.
+For instance, forests, known as the ‘lungs of the Earth,’ maintain oxygen levels, while marine plants like phytoplankton also contribute significantly.
+Together, these systems balance atmospheric gases, making them indispensable for life.

 Food and Nutrition